-In accordance with Topic 605, sales are recognized, in general, as products are shipped to customers, net of an allowance for sales returns and accruals for sales programs.
-In certain cases, the Company recognizes sales when products are received by customers.
-The Company records a reserve for anticipated returns through a reduction of sales and cost of sales in the period that the related sales are recorded.
+The Company records an estimate for anticipated returns as a reduction of sales and cost of sales, and accounts receivable in the period that the related sales are recorded.
 Sales returns are estimated based upon historical returns, current economic trends, changes in customer demands and sell-through of products.
-In addition, from time to time, the Company offers sales programs that allow for specific returns.
-The Company records a reserve for anticipated returns related to these sales programs based on the terms of the sales program.
+The Company also offers its customers sales programs that allow for specific returns.
+The Company records a return liability for anticipated returns related to these sales programs at the time of the sale based on the terms of the sales program.
 Historically, the Company's actual sales returns have not been materially different from management's original estimates.
 The Company does not believe there is a reasonable likelihood that there will be a material change in the future estimates or assumptions used to calculate the allowance for sales returns.
 However, if the actual costs of sales returns are significantly different than the recorded estimated allowance, the Company may be exposed to losses or gains that could be material.
-Assuming there had been a 10% increase over the recorded estimated allowance for 2017 sales returns, pre-tax income for the year ended December 31, 2017 would have decreased by approximately \$1.5 million.
+Assuming there had been a 10% increase over the recorded estimated allowance for 2018 sales returns, pre-tax income for the year ended December 31, 2018 would have decreased by approximately \$2.5 million.